GDevelopApp/GDevelop-documentation/docs/gdevelop5/tutorials/how-to-make-behavior.md

 !!! tip

-    It's a good idea to have a name summarising what the behavior is doing.
+    It's a good idea to have a name summarizing what the behavior is doing.
 It might be unclear at the beginning - you can always rename the behavior later.

 Click *Add a new function*: